pablocarderam/opqua/README.md

 For example usage, have a look at the `examples` folder.

-### Model class attributes
+### Model attributes
 - populations -- dictionary with keys=population IDs, values=Population
     objects
 - setups -- dictionary with keys=setup IDs, values=Setup objects
 - interventions -- contains model interventions in the order they will occur
 - groups -- dictionary with keys=group IDs, values=lists of hosts/vectors
-- self.history -- dictionary with keys=time values, values=Model objects that
+- history -- dictionary with keys=time values, values=Model objects that
     are snapshots of Model at that timepoint

 ### Model class methods list